prebid/category-mapping-file/README.md

-# Adserver Category Translation File
+# Ad server Category Translation File

-This repository will manage the default category translation file for each Ad server supported by Prebid.js while doing adpod header bidding.
+This repository will manage the default category translation file for each Ad server supported by Prebid.js while doing long form header bidding.
 It converts IAB sub category to Ad server category.

 This json is accessible from jsdelivr as  https://cdn.jsdelivr.net/gh/prebid/category-mapping-file@1/freewheel-mapping.json